Captivity of Mangalorean Catholics at Seringapatam: Background

-Roman Catholics from the South Canara district on the south-western coast of India, under the jurisdiction of the Mangalore Diocese, are generally known as Mangalorean Catholics.
+Roman Catholics from the South Canara district by the south-western coast of India, under the jurisdiction of the Mangalore Diocese, are generally known as Mangalorean Catholics.
 They are Konkani people who speak the Konkani language.
 All earlier records of South Canara's Christians were lost at the time of their deportation by Tipu in 1784 and it is not known when Christianity was introduced in South Canara.
 It is possible that Syrian Christians settled in South Canara as they had in Malabar, a region south of Canara.
 During the 13th century Italian traveller Marco Polo recorded that there were considerable trading activities between the Red Sea and the Canara coast.
 Scholars have surmised that foreign Christian merchants were visiting the coastal towns of South Canara during that period for commerce, and that some Christian priests possibly accompanied them in their evangelical work.
-In 1321, the French Dominican friar Jordanus Catalani of Severac in south-western France, arrived in Bhatkal, North Canara.
+In 1321, the French Dominican friar Jordan de Catalunya of south-western France, arrived in Bhatkal, North Canara.
 According to historian Severine Silva, no concrete evidence has yet been found that there were any permanent settlements of Christians in South Canara before the 16th century.

 Propagation of Christianity in the region only began after the arrival of the Portuguese in 1498, when Vasco da Gama's landed on St Mary's Islands in South Canara and planted a cross there on his voyage from Portugal to India.

 In 1500, the Portuguese explorer Pedro Álvares Cabral arrived at Anjediva in North Canara with eight Franciscan missionaries under the leadership of Frei Henrique Soares de Coimbra.
 On arrival they converted 22 or 23 natives to Christianity in the Mangalore region.
 In 1526, during the viceroyship of Lopo Vaz de Sampaio, the Portuguese took possession of Mangalore whereupon Portuguese Franciscans began slowly spreading Christianity in Mangalore.

 Contemporary Mangalorean Catholics are descended mainly from the Goan Catholic settlers, who migrated to Canara from Goa, a state north of Canara, between 1560 and 1763 in three major waves.
 The first wave of immigrants came to Mangalore to escape the trials of the Goa Inquisition of 1560.
 These migrants were welcomed by the native Bednore rulers of Canara for their agricultural skills.
-They were followed by a second major wave precipitated by the Portugal–Adil Shahi wars between 1570 and 1579.
-A final influx of immigrants arrived during the Portugal–Maratha wars in Goa during the late 17th and early 18th centuries.
+They were followed by a second major wave precipitated by the Portuguese–Adil Shahi Wars in the 1570s.
+A final influx of immigrants arrived during the Mahratta Invasions of Goa and Bombay in the late 17th & early 18th centuries.
 According to Mangalorean historian Alan Machado Prabhu, the Mangalorean Catholics numbered about 58,000 by the time of the capture of Canara by Hyder Ali in 1765.